-For our final Global Reef Expedition Mission, we traveled to the British Indian Ocean Territory (BIOT), a small island chain in the middle of the Indian Ocean.
-BIOT is home to some of the most remote, and pristine, coral reefs on Earth – 95% of which have yet to be explored.
+For our final Global Reef Expedition Mission, we traveled to the Chagos Archipelago, also known as the British Indian Ocean Territory (BIOT), a small island chain in the middle of the Indian Ocean.
+Chagos is home to some of the most remote, and pristine, coral reefs on Earth – 95% of which have yet to be explored.

 In March and April of 2015, we conducted coral reef surveys and high-resolution mapping on many reefs surrounding the small islands of the Chagos Archipelago, including those around Victory Bank, Salomon Islands, Eagles Islands, Blenheim Reef, Danger Island, and Speakers Bank.
 In 2010, the British government developed the Chagos Marine Reserve, encompassing all these islands and reefs, making it the largest no-take marine protected area on Earth at the time it was established.

 The purpose of this research mission was to collect detailed information about the reef communities found in this remote location.
 The team of scientists identified and recorded population information on coral, reef fishes, algae, and invertebrates.
-They also identified any threats to the coral reef ecosystem, making note of any coral diseases they saw, or damage done by the voracious coral predator, the crown-of-thorns starfish.
+They also identified any threats to the coral reef ecosystem, making note of any coral diseases they saw, coral bleaching, or predation by crown-of-thorns starfish.

-Because of its remote location, BIOT is the perfect place to study global issues that threaten the long-term survival of coral reefs.
-A major component of our research is to determine the resilience of coral reef communities to climate change and ocean acidification.
-Scientists on the Global Reef Expedition monitored ocean chemistry and looked for impacts ocean acidification may have had on the corals of BIOT.
+Because of its remote location, Chagos is the perfect place to study global issues that threaten the long-term survival of coral reefs.
+A major component of the Global Reef Expedition is to determine the resilience of coral reef communities to climate change and ocean acidification.
+Scientists on the Global Reef Expedition monitored ocean chemistry and looked for impacts ocean acidification may have had on the corals in the Chagos Archipelago.
 They also examined the diversity and efficiency of symbiotic algae that live within corals to determine if some species of coral, or their symbiotic communities, are better able to cope with rising ocean temperatures.
 Scientists from the Woods Hole Oceanographic Institute looked at the variation of ocean temperature over the past few centuries by studying some of the oldest and largest corals on the reef.

 Another component of the mission was to use satellite imagery and on-site ground-truthing to create extremely high-resolution habitat and bathymetric maps of our study sites.
 Combined with photos and video footage, these maps will be some of the most detailed coral reef maps available and will be added to our online World Reef Map for anyone to see and use.